Alberta Union of Provincial Employees: Change over time

 In the mid-1990s, AUPE saw its membership fall due to the privatization of some government-run services during the provincial leadership of Premier Ralph Klein.
 Membership fell to about 35,000 in 1995.
 However, under the leadership of Dan MacLennan, a Calgary jail guard who was elected in 1997, AUPE rebuilt itself and saw its membership surpass 60,000.
 MacLennan's efforts were aided by increasing moderation in the policies of the Klein government in the years after the cuts of the mid-1990s, as well as by rapid economic and population growth in the province of Alberta.

 Doug Knight was elected president in a by-election in 2006 after MacLennan left the union to pursue a career in the private sector.
 Dramatic growth continued under Knight, with membership reaching 67,000 in June 2007.

-Guy Smith has been president of AUPE since being elected in October 2009 and Jason Heistad has been Executive Secretary-Treasurer since October 2013.
-Under the current leadership, membership of AUPE has grown to 95,000 workers.
+Guy Smith was president of AUPE from October 2009 until 2025.